SEPTEMBER 16-20, 2019

 APPLICATIONS OF PHOTOGRAMMETRY

 Photogrammetry has a wide use in heritage preservation, and is increasingly applied in archaeology, and conservation of objects and sites.
 Site managers and other stakeholders with little technical skill beyond basic photography are welcome.
 Used primarily as a tool to document and measure, photogrammetry can also be used as a diagnostic and evaluation tool.
-For objects, for example, photogrammetry has is used to gain a clearer view of the object or site, monitor its rate of deterioration, and evaluate effects after treatments.
+Photogrammetry can be used to gain a clearer view of the object or site, monitor its rate of deterioration, and evaluate effects after treatments.

 photogrammetry in the philippine setting

-This photogrammetry training fills in the gap in the shortage of trained documentation professionals in the Philippines.
-Generally, a significant portion of a restoration project’s budget is spent on documentation, often using professionals from Manila.
+This photogrammetry field school fills in the gap in the shortage of trained documentation professionals in the Philippines.
+Generally, a significant portion of a restoration project’s budget is spent on documentation, if using professionals from Manila, and if a laser scan is involved.
 Photogrammetry can empower local community members to begin the process of the restoration.
 The data can then be sent to relevant government agencies and professionals for review.

 Terrestrial Laser Scanning – Point Clouds – 3D models